Posted on March 13, 2021

 Category: life lessons, tips, university, writing Tagged: advice, blogger, blogging, bujo, bullet journal, bullet journalling, habit tracker, habits, journal, journalling, learning, lessons learned, life, organisation, school, sleep log, trying something new, watercolor, watercolour

 Hi!
 I’m Lauren Alex Hooper.
 Welcome to my little blog!
-I write about living with Autism Spectrum Disorder, as well as several mental health issues.
-I’m a singersongwriter (and currently studying for a Masters in songwriting) so I’ll probably write a bit about that too.
+I write about living with Autism Spectrum Disorder (ASD), ADHD (Inattentive Type), and Hypermobile Ehlers-Danlos Syndrome (hEDS), as well as several mental health issues.

-My first single, ‘Invisible,’ is now available on iTunes and Spotify, with all proceeds going to Young Minds.
+My first single, ‘Invisible,’ is on all platforms, with all proceeds going to Young Minds.